 Howard, acting upon word-of-mouth referrals, now travels around the country meeting players on a confidential basis, while he also works with high-net worth individuals outside the game.

-In an interview with NS Business last year, the 43-year-old said: “I’d always wanted to go into business.
+In an interview with NS Business in 2018, the 43-year-old said: “I’d always wanted to go into business.
 Throughout my career I had properties so I knew I’d do alright because I’d prepared for retirement.

 “It’s a massive thing when you come out and think ‘what do I do now?’
 I was prepared and yet it was still a huge shock because of the routine I’d been used to for 22 years.